umarw345/umarw345/README.md

-- 👋 Hi, I’m @umarw345
+- 👋 Hi, I’m Umar Waheed
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software
 - 🌱 I’m currently learning Java, HTML, CSS, C++
 - 💞️ I’m looking to collaborate on a project using HTML, Java, CSS
 - 📫 How to reach me @umarw345@gmail.com